Minnesota National Guard: 2012–2019

-2020–present
+Since 2020

 George Floyd protests (2020)

 In mid 2020, the Minnesota National Guard was mobilized in full in response to the George Floyd protests in Minneapolis–Saint Paul.
-However, the Minnesota National Guard delayed its arrival to areas were unrest was occurring and afterwards received criticism for "lagging" in its response to the riots.
+However, the Minnesota National Guard delayed its arrival to areas where unrest was occurring and afterwards received criticism for "lagging" in its response to the riots.
 After being activated, Minnesota National Guard adjutant general Maj.
-Gen. Jon A. Jensen claimed he and other guardsman were not provided clear directions by Minnesota Governor Tim Walz on how to respond to the protests and riots.
-It was noted that no Minnesota National Guardsmen were present during the May 29, 2020 riot which destroyed numerous businesses in Minneapolis and did not clear streets until the next day.
+Gen. Jon A. Jensen claimed he and other guardsman were not provided clear directions by Minnesota governor Tim Walz on how to respond to the protests and riots.
+It was noted that no Minnesota guardsmen were present during the May 29, 2020, riot which destroyed numerous businesses in Minneapolis and did not clear streets until the next day.

 The Minnesota National Guard conducted a security mission alongside local law enforcement as street protests turned violent over the murder of George Floyd.
 A soldier from the Minnesota National Guard fired his weapon at a vehicle that was speeding towards police officers and National Guard soldiers in Minneapolis.
 The driver of the vehicle was given several verbal commands, and nonverbal signals in an attempt to slow the driver down.
 After the driver refused to stop, a soldier fired 3 rounds towards the speeding vehicle.
 Minnesota National Guard Major General Jon Jensen said "Our soldier fired 3 rounds from his rifle in response to a perceived and legitimate threat to him and the Minnesota police officers he was in direct support of."

-By June 7, when the troops demobilized, 7,123 members of the Minnesota National Guard into duty in the largest deployment in the state's history since World War II.
+By June 7, when the troops demobilized, 7,123 members of the Minnesota National Guard had been called into duty in the largest deployment in the state's history since World War II.

 Trial of Derek Chauvin and Daunte Wright protests (2021)

-In early 2021, the Minnesota National Guard was proactively mobilized for protests in Minneapolis regarding the trial of Derek Chauvin that began in March and concurrently responded to protests and unrest over the police-involved killing of Daunte Wright on April 11.
+In early 2021, the Minnesota National Guard was proactively mobilized for protests in Minneapolis regarding the trial of Derek Chauvin that began in March and concurrently responded to protests and unrest over killing of Daunte Wright by a police officer on April 11.
 Two National Guard soldiers sustained minor injuries after being shot at while sitting in a military vehicle.
 The two soldiers suffered injuries that included glass fragments in an eye and facial cuts caused by the shattering glass.
 One soldier was transported to a hospital for treatment.
 Hennepin County officials charged Andrew Thomas, a 28-year-old man with home address in Minneapolis and Chicago, with first-degree and second-degree assault with a dangerous weapon and illegal weapons possession.
 In July 2021, Thomas pleaded guilty in Hennepin County court to charges related to the drive-by shooting and illegal possession of a firearm.
 He received an eight-year sentence that included five years in jail and three years under supervised release.

-Adjutants General
+Adjutants general

-List of Adjutants General in Minnesota:
+List of adjutants general in Minnesota: